 An allergic reaction can also occur if you ingest a silverfish or its faeces.

 Silverfish are not harmful to cats or dogs.
 They are neither poisonous nor do they carry diseases.
 They can only keep your hunting cat busy during the night.

 Boric acid is poisonous to insects and it causes them to starve and dehydrate.
 Sprinkle some powder around their hiding places or feeding places and you can be sure that some of them will ingest it and die.
 It is an excellent way to get your home rid of silverfish without using harsh pesticides.
 Keep it away from pets though!

 Citrus scents and fruits also serve the same purpose.
 They are a great natural remedy to eliminate this pest.
 Essential oils can be used as well, or the peels of the fruit.
-Place them or spray with the scent in places where you suspect silverfish are hiding or go to eat.
+Place them or in places where you suspect silverfish are hiding or go to eat.

-Note- Do not use it on the fabric as it can cause damage to the cloth.
+Note - Do not use it on fabrics as it can cause damage to the cloth.

-- Buy a dehumidifier and place it in the bathroom, the basement or any room with high humidity.
+- Buy a couple of dehumidifiers and place them in the bathroom, the basement or any room with high humidity.

 - Keep your house clean and do not hoard unnecessary old newspapers, letters, books and magazines.

-- Keep basements, storage spaces, attics dry and clean.
+- Upkeep storage spaces and attics dry and clean.

 - Seal all cracks and crevices on walls, window sills, and around pipes.

-- Use moth repellent tablets in cupboards and wardrobes to keep not only months but silverfish away as well.
+- Use moth repellent tablets in cupboards and wardrobes to keep not only moths but silverfish away as well.

 - Do not leave rubbish or food around the house.

 But, if you are already struggling with a silverfish problem, hiring a pest control expert will be the most effective way to get rid of them.